-Progress Actions Required Realised Not appli- cable Has the organisation appointed a working group to adapt the proposed CECP of the ETHNA System?
-V Has the working group, to adapt the ETHNA System's proposed CEGP, begin its duties?
-V Has the organisation established the goals, actions, and responsibilities of members of the working group to adapt the ETHNA System's proposed CEGP? √ Has the organisation established the relevant aspects to be included in the adapted CEGP considering the RPO's/RFO's research, innovation, and/or funding activity?
-V Has the organisation decided if the CEGP will cover Integrity aspects?
-Has the organisation decided if the CEGP will cover Gender?
-Has the organisation decided if the CEGP will cover Open Access aspects?
-Has the organisation decided if the CEGP will cover Public Engagement aspects?
-Has the organisation launched a participatory process with RPO/RFO stakeholders to discuss the first draft of their CEGP?
-V Has the organisation compiled and composed a second draft of the CEGP reflecting the relevant aspects from the participatory process with stakeholders?
-V Has the latest CEGP based on the ETHNA System been commented on and approved by senior management?
-V Has the organisation encouraged actions to raise internal awareness concerning the Code of Ethics and Good Practices? √ Has the organisation encouraged actions to raise external awareness concerning the Code of Ethics and Good Practices?
-Has the organisation established an updating process?
-Has the organisation established a professional and/or organisational compliance monitoring process?
-Has the organisation offered accountability to its stakeholders for the progress and performance of the CEGP (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?
+Progress Actions Required Realised Not appli- cable Has the organisation appointed a working group to adapt the proposed CEGP of the ETHNA System? \checkmark Has the working group to adapt the ETHNA System's proposed CEGP begun its duties? \checkmark Have you established the goals, actions and responsibilities of members of the working group to adapt the ETHNA System's proposed CEGP? \checkmark Have you established the relevant aspects to be included in the adapted CEGP taking into account the RPO's/RFO's research, innovation and/or funding activity? \checkmark Have you defined a participatory CEGP based on the ETHNA Systems? \checkmark Have you developed a first draft of your CEGP?
+Have you decided if the CEGP will cover Integrity aspects?
+Have you decided if the CEGP will cover Gender aspects?
+Have you decided if the CEGP will cover Open Access aspects?
+Have you decided if the CEGP will cover Public Engagement aspects?
+Have you launched a participatory process with RPO/RFO stakeholders to discuss the first draft of your CEGP? \checkmark Have you compiled and drawn up a second draft of the CEGP reflecting the relevant aspects drawn from the participatory process with stakeholders? \checkmark Has the latest CEGP based on the ETHNA System been commented on and approved by senior management? \checkmark Have you defined an internal CEGP awareness process? \checkmark Have you defined an external awareness process (website, other tools offering high visibility) concerning the Code of Ethics and Good Practices?
+Have you established an updating process?
+Have you established a professional/institutional compliance monitoring process?
+Have you carried out communication actions offering accountability to RPO or RFO stakeholders for the progress and performance of the CEGP (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?